jp-wright/nfl_betting_market_analysis/README.md

     + We will be betting on favorites.
 2. The accuracy of the model is not equal on both sides of the spread.
 It is more reliable, due to a larger sample size, in predicting when a home team will when than when they will lose.
     + We will restrict our bets to home teams that are favored.
-3. The model starts to perform especially well -- around 78% or better precision -- on bets it gives a 0.70 confidence for the home team to win.
+3. The model starts to perform reliably well -- around 71% or better precision -- on bets it gives a 0.70 or better confidence for the home team to win.
 This equates to the home team being favored by around 6.2 points.
     + We will further restrict our bets to home teams that are favored by 6.0+ points.
 4. Betting on a favorite means paying a premium.
 We have to wager more money than we will win.
 Because of this, the most confident bets also carry the highest risk for the favorite-backer.
 So, we want to avoid paying extreme premiums if the increase in prediction confidence is only marginal.
-Looking at [Figure 721](#cumulative-precision) we see a mini-peak at 0.74 probability.
+Accepting that the cumulative precision is only a loose and optimistic-by-nature guide, looking at [Figure 721](#cumulative-precision) we see a mini-peak at 0.74 probability.
 After this, there is a diminished return on precision for increase in probability, excluding the high-variance, small sample size results at the extreme.
 0.74 probability equates to roughly a home team being favored by +7.5 points.
     + We will forego bets on games where the home team is favored by more than 7.5 points, assuming the odds are proportional to such a line (discussed below)

 This strategy leaves us with bets on the home team when they are favored by 6.0, 6.5, 7.0, or 7.5 points.
 There are two questions left to answer: how much money on average do we expect to pay as a premium for each line, and how many games are there within that range each year?

-###### Premium Costs
+###### The Favorite Tax
 To understand [how much we will have to pay](#interpreting-odds-and-the-payout) as a premium, we have to look at the median money line for all games in the database which have the spreads we are interested in.

 Home Favorite | Road Money Line | Home Money Line | Home Team Win % | Games / Season | Frequency